Skip to content

 Self-Publishing a Book (3) – The End of the Formatting Process

-Working with so many clients, I found many need help figuring out how to self-publish.
+Working with so many clients, many need help figuring out how to self-publish.
 Doing it themselves seemed overwhelming.
+Or, they got taken to the 'self-publishing cleaners.'
 So I started Writers on the Move Self-Publishing Service.
 See how it can help you.

 1 thought on “Self-Publishing a Book – Steps to Upload Your Book for Publishing”